 Freedom for All Americans Education Fund Team

-Kasey Suffredini is Acting CEO and President of Strategy at Freedom for All Americans.
-A transgender attorney with nearly two decades of experience managing nonprofits, developing policy, and leading advocacy campaigns on LGBT issues, he’s participated in efforts to secure over 100 policy reforms in nearly every state and at the federal level and has helped to elect hundreds of pro-LGBT candidates to office, including the nation’s first openly gay state attorney general, Massachusetts Attorney General Maura Healey.
+Kasey Suffredini is President of Strategy at Freedom for All Americans.
+A transgender attorney with nearly two decades of experience managing nonprofits, developing policy, and leading advocacy campaigns on LGBTQ issues, he’s participated in efforts to secure over 100 policy reforms in nearly every state and at the federal level and has helped to elect hundreds of pro-LGBTQ candidates to office, including the nation’s first openly gay state attorney general, Massachusetts Attorney General Maura Healey.
 Immediately prior to joining Freedom for All Americans, Kasey was Executive Director of MassEquality, where he developed and led successful campaigns to secure adoption of comprehensive transgender nondiscrimination protections, transgender-inclusive health insurance, LGBTQ-inclusive anti-bullying protections, and the nation’s first statewide commissions to address LGBTQ youth homelessness and LGBTQ aging.
-In his current role at FFAA, he serves as co-chair of Freedom Massachusetts, the coalition that won statewide public accommodations protections for transgender people in the only state to pass statewide LGBT nondiscrimination protections in 2016.
+In his current role at FFAA, he serves as co-chair of Freedom Massachusetts, the coalition that won statewide public accommodations protections for transgender people in the only state to pass statewide LGBTQ nondiscrimination protections in 2016.
 He now co-chairs that campaign’s effort to protect the law at the ballot in 2018.

-Acting CEO & President of Operations • Email
+President of Partnerships & Operations • Email

 Digital Campaign Manager • Email

-Director of External Communications • Email
+Director of Media Relations • Email

-Angela Dallara is the director of external communications at Freedom for All Americans, where she manages the organization’s day-to-day communications operations and media presence.
+Angela Dallara is the director of media relations at Freedom for All Americans, where she manages the organization’s day-to-day communications operations and media presence.
 She has more than five years’ experience cultivating relationships with reporters and securing media coverage in prestigious outlets including the New York Times, Washington Post, Associated Press, Bloomberg, Los Angeles Times, NPR, MSNBC, and more.
-She has ghostwritten op-eds for leading LGBT advocates in diverse outlets such as Reuters, CNN.com, USA Today, Boston Globe, Philadelphia Inquirer, Miami Herald, Huffington Post, and more.
-She has hosted press conferences on key legislative votes, judicial hearings, and town halls on LGBT issues.
-She provides messaging guidance and media training for FFAA's spokespeople and diverse network of supporters for LGBT nondiscrimination protections.
+She has ghostwritten op-eds for leading LGBTQ advocates in diverse outlets such as Reuters, CNN.com, USA Today, Boston Globe, Philadelphia Inquirer, Miami Herald, Huffington Post, and more.
+She has hosted press conferences on key legislative votes, judicial hearings, and town halls on LGBTQ issues.
+She provides messaging guidance and media training for FFAA's spokespeople and diverse network of supporters for LGBTQ nondiscrimination protections.
 As part of her role, for nearly two years she has driven media strategy for the Freedom Massachusetts campaign which in 2016 successfully updated the state's nondiscrimination law to include explicit protections for transgender people in public places.
 Prior to her current position, she served as deputy communications director at Freedom to Marry, the campaign that won marriage for same-sex couples.

 Prior to joining FFAA, he provided print and web support for the Freedom to Marry digital action team, which helped secure marriage equality nationwide.
 There, he worked in over 15 state campaigns, where his designs helped win marriage in more states.